UsabilityEngineering/What4Dinner/README.md

 # Phase I: Analyzing Users, Competitors, and Initial Designs

 **Executive Summary**
+It can be very challenging figuring out what to eat 3 times a day and harder still if you are under any sort of dietary restrictions. **What's For Dinner will allow a user to have access to recipis tailored for them.**
 * !!!In a bullet-list, provide a summary that highlights...!!!
 * !!!What you've done during this phase...!!!
 * !!!and what the significance of it is...!!!